We all know there are a lot of myths that go around about YUSU and the elections. So here are some answers...

 But it's not all just about votes - we’re constantly striving to encourage more students to nominate themselves for positions too.

 You don’t need to have experience - just passion.
-Our staff will help you throughout your campaign, providing training on physical and digital campaigning, as well as manifesto development.
+Our staff will help you throughout your campaign, providing training on digital campaigning, as well as manifesto development.
 If elected, you will continue to receive support and training from YUSU staff and you will become part of a team of student officers that works collectively and supports each other.

 Read some of our officer interviews to find out about their experiences.